 7. Balance: Volley on Trampoline

-Roger balances on one-leg whilst trying to volley standing upright on a trampoline.
+Roger balances one leg whilst trying to volley, standing upright on a trampoline.
 This is a great way to balance your body and ensure that both the left and right sides are as strong as the other.

 8. Reaction time: Hit before Bounce

 This is a great exercise to speed up your reflexes.
-Roger has somebody throw balls to him and has to try and return them without a second bounce.
+Roger has somebody throw balls at him and has to try and return them without a second bounce.